chad/chad.github.io/source/_posts/2013-06-23-immutable-deployments.markdown

 comments: true
 categories:
 ---
-As a developer and sometimes system adminstrator, one of the scariest things I ever encounter is a server that's been running for ages which has seen multiple upgrades of system and application software.
+As a developer and sometimes system administrator, one of the scariest things I ever encounter is a server that's been running for ages which has seen multiple upgrades of system and application software.

 Why?
 Because an old system inevitably grows warts.
 They start as one-time hacks during outages.
 A quick edit to a config file saves the day.
 "We'll put it back into Chef later," we say, as we finally head off to sleep after a marathon fire fighting session.